Zaleplon: Pharmacokinetics

+The ultrashort 1hr half-life gives Zaleplon a unique advantage over other hypnotics because of its lack of next-day residual effects on driving and other performance-related skills.

-Zaleplon is primarily metabolised by aldehyde oxidase into 5-oxozaleplon, and its half-life can be affected by substances which inhibit or induce aldehyde oxidase.
-It is secondarily metabolized by CYP3A4 to form desethylzaleplon, which is quickly metabolized by aldehyde oxidase to 5-oxodesethylzaleplon.
+Zaleplon is primarily metabolised by aldehyde oxidase into 5-oxozaleplon, and its half-life may be affected by substances which inhibit or induce aldehyde oxidase.
+According to urine analysis, about 9% of zaleplon is metabolized by CYP3A4 to form desethylzaleplon, which is quickly metabolized by aldehyde oxidase to 5-oxodesethylzaleplon.
 All of these metabolites are inactive.
-When taken orally, zaleplon reaches full concentration in about 45 minutes.
-It is extensively metabolised with less than 1% of it excreted intact in urine.
+When taken orally, zaleplon reaches maximum concentration in about 45 minutes.

 Chemistry

 Zaleplon is classified as a pyrazolopyrimidine.
 Pure zaleplon in its solid state is a white to off-white powder with very low solubility in water, as well as low solubility in ethanol and propylene glycol.
 It has a constant octanol-water partition coefficient of log P = 1.23 in the pH range between 1 and 7.

 Synthesis

 The synthesis starts with the condensation of 3-acetylacetanilide (1) with N,N-dimethylformamide dimethyl acetal (DMFDMA) to give the eneamide (2).
 The anilide nitrogen is then alkylated by means of sodium hydride and ethyl iodide to give 3.
 The first step in the condensation with 3-amino-4-cyanopyrazole can be visualized as involving an addition-elimination reaction sequence on the eneamide function to give a transient intermediate such as 5.
-Cyclization then leads to formation of the fused pyrimidine ring to afford zaleplon (6).
+Cyclization then leads to the formation of the fused pyrimidine ring to afford zaleplon (6).